Download Interview (93 KB)

 Class of 1944, music department, The Swanks, the Great Depression, WWII, the Cold War, cryptography, ciphers, codes, Japanese, Russian, Arlington Hall

 Esmacher, Jeuel Bannister, "Interview with Jeuel Bannister Esmacher" (2015).
-Browse All Oral History Interviews.
+Winthrop University Oral History Program.
 OH 144.

 LC Subject Headings